 Here at the Herbal Academy, one of our favorite teas is Nourishing Weedy Tea, containing nettle leaf, dandelion leaf, and red clover blossom.
 We’ve also added peppermint for extra minerals and to balance the flavor.

-Nettle – high in minerals, vitamins, natural anti-histamines, anti-inflammatories.
+Nettle – high in minerals, vitamins, natural anti-histamines, anti-inflammatory.

 Peppermint – minerals, vitamins, soothes digestive tract, minty

-Dandelion leaf – high in minerals, increases digestive enzymes
+Dandelion leaf – high in minerals, stimulates digestive enzymes

 Red clover blossom – contains isoflavones, sweet taste and fragrance, beautiful.
 Pregnant or nursing women, and people on blood thinners should avoid red clover.